Temasek-Dynamics/gestelt/gestelt_bringup/README.md

 ## Issues
 - When rounding corners of obstacles, if the goal lies about a sharp turn around the corner, a trajectory with a sharp turn is planned, this could lead to issues if the obstacles is especially large as the drone will not be able to detect the other wall of the obstacle until it has turned around.
 - When the agents are too close to each other and the replan fails upon detecting a potential collsion between swarm agents.
 This condition happens more often when the obstacle_inflation is increased to a significantly higher value (1.2) and drones are navigating through narrow corridors.

+# Future Roadmap
+- Consider a mixed ecosystem approach
+    - Look at porting from ROS1 to ROS2
+        - Simulation
+        - Egoplanner Library
+        - Launch files
+        - gestelt_bringup executables
+    - Aim:
+        - To be able to use third party libraries from ROS easily
+        - Reduce unnecessary components
+- Trajectory Server
+    - Support Cancel/Start/Pause of waypoints execution
+    - Handle goals in obstacle regions (Cancel the goal?)
+    - Check if every UAV in formation has finished execution of current waypoint before planning for the next one